kilianpaquier/hugo-primer/exampleSite/content/walkthrough/giscus.en.md

       #   data-strict:
 ```

-**Giscus** was choosen for this theme since they provide both day and night theme in coherence with **GitHub** website style.
+**Giscus** was choosen for this theme since it provides both day and night theme in coherence with **GitHub** website style.
-Also because authentication goes through their **GitHub** App, as such it's less painful to integrate an authenticated comment system.
+Also because authentication goes through its **GitHub** App, as such it's less painful to integrate an authenticated comment system.

 ## Replace giscus